waiber-gomez/Fetch/README.md

 # fetch
-fetch data from a URL
+fetch data from a URL WHGG